 So what should you do if you are in the latter situation?
 As one famous person said on a sitcom.
 ‘Do not panic!

 Establish immediate contact with the HMRC once collected, and explain your predicament.
 This may be contrary to how you feel.
 However, the HMRC will listen and help.
 Their job is to collect tax for the economy.
 However, many forget they are genuine human beings and remain, wherever possible, wanting to sort out your tax affairs with their cooperation and support.

 Once you have established a dialogue with the HMRC and advised of your inability to pay, the HMRC will consider your circumstances.
 At this stage, PLEASE remain in conversation with your case officer.
 The problem will not go away.
 Please note, being a company director of a limited company in England and Wales means you have to pay tax as and when due, and maintain records accurately reflecting any taxes owing.

 Do not ignore any communications from the HMRC.
-The result is HMRC may commence an action to recover the debt, resulting in a Winding Up Order against your limited company, and even a bankruptcy proceeding against you for the personal debt.
+The result is HMRC may commence an action to recover the debt, resulting in my company has received a Winding Up petition against your limited company, and even a bankruptcy proceeding against you for the personal debt.

 The later situations are to be avoided if you can’t conclude an acceptable agreement.

-If this happens, contact a licensed insolvency practitioner like the team at HBG Advisory.
+If this happens, contact licensed insolvency practitioners like the team at HBG Advisory.